tnevolin/mm6-skill-emphasis-mod/Readme.md

 ## Problem

-Extremely non-lenear stat breakpoint/effect progression renders any stat boosting effects (spells, potions) useless toward the end of the game.
+Extremely non-lenear stat breakpoint/effect progression renders any stat boosting effects useless toward the end of the game.

 ## Solution